 - District Attorney

 Thomas L. Hardy was appointed to the office of District Attorney by the Board of Supervisors in September, 2013.
-He was subsequently elected in November, 2014, and re-elected in November, 2018.
+He was subsequently elected in 2014, and re-elected in 2018 and 2022.

 He is a life-long resident of Inyo County, graduating from Bishop High School.
 He earned his Bachelor's Degree from Claremont McKenna College (magna cum laude), and his Juris Doctor from the UCLA School of Law.
 He was elected to membership in the Order of the Coif, a national legal honor society.